Luuk Admiraal: Excelsior and Spakenburg

-Jong Sparta and Quick Boys
+Sparta, Quick Boys and ASWH

 From July 1, 2023, Admiraal officially signed for Sparta Rotterdam, agreeing to a two-year contract with the option for two further years.
 He played one year for Jong Sparta and left.

 In 2024, Admiraal joined Quick Boys in the Tweede Divisie.
 In mutual agreement, his contract was dissolved at the end of 2024.

-Back at ASWH

-From 1 January 2025, Admiraal is back at ASWH, playing in the Derde Divisie.
+From 1 January 2025, Admiraal was back at ASWH, playing in the Derde Divisie.
 He signed a contract until the summer of 2026.

+VV Kloetinge

+Admiraal signed with VV Kloetinge for the 2026–27 season.